Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

 Best cities to live in ROmania Pinterest Pin

-How to choose your best Romanian city
+How to decide upon the best city for YOU

-Have in mind that when it comes to listing “best cities,” the rankings are highly subjective.
+Keep in mind that when it comes to listing “best cities,” the rankings are highly subjective.

 Sure, safety, air quality and infrastructure are easier to measure, but it depends who does the measuring.